 The Foundation Program Standards are designed to equip international students with the skills and capabilities to seek entry into higher education programs in Australia, and must be followed by registered providers delivering Foundation Programs to overseas students.

-The Department of Education, Skills and Employment is responsible for the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+The Department of Education is responsible for the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 Only education institutions registered under the ESOS Act and listed on CRICOS can enrol overseas students to study in Australia on a student visa.

 Tuition Protection Service